 We use the most advanced hydrodemolition technology to complete your projects

 Our hydrodemolition process involves the most sophisticated robotic system available and can be programmed to perform its duties by a single operator well clear of the demolition that is being performed.
 It utilizes a computer-guided water jet on a track mounted machine that is guided over the surface to be removed.
 The precision cutting head can be programmed to cut a specific shape with no overruns or relief cuts, such as a manhole or for ductwork.
 Concrete decks and flooring are removed with the cutting head on the ground, and the machine can also articulate along a vertical wall surface and overhead areas up to 23 feet without support.

 Aggregate Technologies has brought hydrodemolition and our robotic technology to many diverse structure types and applications.
 The process works particularly well on bridge decks, and can speed up the process of removing a top layer of concrete or other overlay material to create a suitable surface for a repaired wearing course.
-HydroDemolition is perfect for scarification of concrete.
+Hydrodemolition is perfect for scarification of concrete and tunnel renovations.

 We regularly complete hydrodemolition projects across the United States, including Texas, Oklahoma, Florida, Georgia, Louisiana, and the entire Gulf Coast.